MikeDigitize/Getting_Started_With_TDD/README.md

 *Joe need the balls in a set to be returned in numerical order.*

-Write the test, then the code.
+Write the test, then make it pass.

 ```javascript
 test("...Joe need the balls in a set to be returned in numerical order", function() {